"There is no place for social distancing here. We are 40 people, and have lived in eight tents since 2015", says 62-year-old Maryam Sheikh Omar.

 On a video call, Maryam narrates the details of her daily routine that has remained unchanged in the times of COVID-19.

 She wakes up everyday at dawn before waking the rest of her family, to start preparing for work.
 Collectively, the family starts preparing food in large quantities sufficient for everyone.

 "Here, social distancing and preventive measures recommended by the World Health Organization and other associations are not possible," he said.
-"There are no health or service facilities in the camps, and the number of tents is simply not sufficient for the number of people.
-Consequently, social distancing and self-isolation is not possible.”
+"There are no health or service facilities in the camp, and the number of tents is simply not sufficient for the number of people we have, therefore, social distancing and self-isolation is not possible.”